nodeswithsumit/Hadoop-Fundamentals/Programs/withPython/Grades-Python.md

 **Mapper:**

-  Extracts the year and temperature and emits them as key-value pairs (year \t temperature).
+  Emits the StudentID and their score as key value pair.

 **Reducer:**

-  Groups data by year and calculates the maximum temperature for each year.
+  Calculate the total score for each student and assigns a grade.

 **Hadoop Streaming:**